numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 ``ArrayMethod`` is necessary, a second promoter will have to be registered to handle the case where the integer is passed first.

+**Dispatching rules for ``ArrayMethod`` and Promoters:**

-Promoter and ``ArrayMethod`` are discovered by finding the best matching one.
+Promoter and ``ArrayMethod`` are discovered by finding the best match as defined by the DType class hierarchy.
+The best match is defined if:

+* The signature matches for all input DTypes, so that ``issubclass(input_DType, registered_DType)``  returns true.
+* No other promoter or ``ArrayMethod`` is more precise in any input:
+  ``issubclass(other_DType, this_DType)`` is true (this may include if both are identical).
+* This promoter or ``ArrayMethod`` is more precise in at least one input or output DType.

-Initially, it will be an error if ``NotImplemented`` is returned or if two promoters match the input equally well *unless* the mismatch occurs due to unspecified output arguments:
+It will be an error if ``NotImplemented`` is returned or if two promoters match the input equally well.
-When two signatures are identical for all inputs, but differ in the output the first one registered is used.
-In all other cases, the use of a more precise ``AbstractDType`` will allow to resolve any disambiguities.
+When an existing promoter is not precise enough for new functionality a new promoter has to be added.
+To ensure that this promoter takes precedence it may be necessary to define new abstract DTypes as more precise subclasses of existing ones.

-This above rules enable loop specialization if an output is supplied or the full loop is specified.
-It should not typically be necessary, but allows resolving ``np.logic_or``, etc. which have both ``Object, Object->Bool`` and ``Object, Object->Object`` loops (using the first by default).
-In principle it can be used to add loops by-passing casting, such as ``float32 + float32 -> float64`` *without* casting both inputs to ``float64``.
+The above rules enable specialization if an output is supplied or the full loop is specified.
+This should not typically be necessary, but allows resolving ``np.logic_or``, etc. which have both ``Object, Object -> Bool`` and ``Object, Object -> Object`` loops (using the first by default).

 Discussion and alternatives